 When coal is burned, it produces a fine ash product.
-This ash is carried out of the boiler unit along with the flue gas combustion air, and captured by the power plants pollution control equipment.
+This ash is carried out of the boiler unit along with the flue gas combustion air.
+It is captured by the power plants’ pollution control equipment.
 The ash collected in the flue gas is called fly ash.
 According to the American Coal Ash Association (ACAA) between the years 2000-2020 the industry produced around 1.1 billion short tons of fly ash.

 In order to reduce the amount of waste being placed into landfills, fly ash has to be recycled into a usable product for cement production.
 However, if a certain amount of unburned carbon remains in the fly ash, it is not usable in the production of concrete.

 Current ASTM standards mandate that fly ash used for concrete contain less than 6% residual carbon content.
 In practice, most end users have carbon specifications well below the 6% specification.
 This means that while fly ash is able to be used in concrete, the availability of quality fly ash that meets the carbon specification without processing is in limited supply.

 In order to reduce the fly ash pollution problem, unburned carbon (coal char) must be removed from the fly ash to make it suitable to use in concrete.
 With the help of fly ash drying equipment, STET’s electrostatic beneficiation technology can do just that.
-STET’s triboelectric separator reduces the carbon content of fly ash and produces a low carbon fly ash that is suitable for cement replacement in ready-mix concrete.
+STET’s triboelectric separator reduces the carbon content of fly ash.
+It produces a low carbon fly ash that is suitable for cement replacement in ready-mix concrete.

 In order for fly ash to be usable in cement, it has to measure a loss on ignition (LOI) of 6% or less by weight.
 Thankfully, STET has pioneered a process to remove carbon from fly ash.
 As described in our white paper titled 20 Years of Commercial Experience in Dry Triboelectrostatic Beneficiation of Fly Ash, “By controlling various process parameters, such as belt speed, feed point, and feed rate, the STET process produces low LOI fly ash at carbon contents of less than 1.5 to 4.5%”